HuyNVuong/Traffic-Simulator/README.md

     - Bryan Chavéz
     - Brian Nguyen

+## Getting started
+* Clone down the project
+* Having either [Python 3.6](https://www.python.org/downloads/) or later version on your device
+* Install dependencies : `pip install -r requirements.txt`
+    - __Note__ : If your device doesn't have built-in Python tkinter, also run the following commnad : `apt-get install python3-tk`

 ## Milestone
 ### Increment 1 : Analysis
 * An initial version of RAD is attached in Requirements directory